JohnLockwood/golang-docker/multistage/README.md

 ## Building

-We build it as we built our earlier image, but since we expect it to be smaller, we'l give it a new name, mini-gorilla.
+We build it as we built our earlier image, but since we expect it to be smaller, we'll give it a new name, mini-gorilla.

 ```
 docker build -t mini-gorilla:latest .